 - Developing and testing 60 CT activities that can be embedded in existing high school STEM courses

-- Conducting summer professional development workshops and ongoing Saturday coaching sessions to prepare and support 30 pilot teachers testing our CT activities in their STEM classrooms
+- Conducting summer professional development workshops and ongoing Saturday coaching sessions to prepare and support over 50 teachers from 35 Chicago area schools to use our CT activities in their STEM classrooms

 - Engaging over 1000 high-school students across 14 schools in CT activities

 - Rigorous evaluation studies will document the CT learning and attitudinal gains for both teachers and students and provide evidence for the success of our embedded CT approach

 - Impacting a broad cross-section of students, including under-represented groups